Xisurthros/pyTinder/README.md

 ```

 ## Furture plans
-> Look into the automation for getting Auth Token
+> Look into the automation for getting Auth Token. \
-> Change profile information
+> Change profile information. \
-> Publish as library to pypi
+> Publish as library to pypi.